Saturday, April 22, 2023

 Kenosha Campus - 3520 30th Ave., Kenosha

-We are excited to welcome visitors back to the Kenosha Campus for an in-person Earth Day event!
-This year’s event will offer a limited number of environmentally focused exhibitor and vendor booths located in the Pike Creek Horticulture Center, hands-on and take-home children’s activities, electronics recycling, an opportunity to participate in a clean-up of Pike Creek, and more!
-Each family will receive a free gift and have an opportunity to enter to win a door prize.
-View a map of the Kenosha Earth Day event.
+Celebrate Earth Day on the Kenosha Campus with environmentally focused exhibitor and vendor booths located in the Pike Creek Horticulture Center and the Center for Sustainable Living, hands-on children’s activities (including the return of the popular kids’ tree climb!), electronics recycling, food trucks, an opportunity to participate in a clean-up of Pike Creek, and more!
+Each family will have an opportunity to enter to win a door prize.

-Electronics Recycling – Madrigrano Conference Center Parking Lot (Lot B).
+Electronics Recycling -- Madrigrano Conference Center Parking Lot (Lot B).
 Gateway’s IT Project Management class will host electronics recycling as a service learning project.
-They are partnering with RDI Scrap Recycling.
 They will have tools available to wipe or destroy computer hard drives upon request.
+View a list of accepted items here.
+(TVs and CRT monitors are NOT accepted)

 Pike Creek Horticulture Center

-- Seed bomb making with Gateway’s Horticulture program in the Pike Creek Horticulture Center Soils Lab.
+- Hands-on projects in the Pike Creek Horticulture Center

-- Throwline competition with Gateway’s Arboriculture and Urban Forestry program, located up the hill towards the Center for Sustainable Living.
+- Kids’ tree climb with Gateway’s Arboriculture and Urban Forestry program, located up the hill towards the Center for Sustainable Living.

 - Fun, educational activities in the Center for Sustainable Living’s Bee Barn.